ukwa/wren/README.md

 - The [Squid](http://www.squid-cache.org/) caching forward proxy is used to set up a [Cache Hierarchy](http://wiki.squid-cache.org/Features/CacheHierarchy), but instead of caching the results, the 'parent' proxies can be instances of warcprox.
 - This should allow proxy-based web archiving to be used on large scale crawls.
 - Note that it may be possible to use the caching feature of Squid to avoid hitting the original site too often when extracting transcluded URLs.
-- HAProxy in HTTP mode can redirect based on hdr(host), uri, etc. (but not in TCP mode).
+- HAProxy in HTTP mode can redirect based on ```hdr(host)```, ```uri```, etc. (but not in TCP mode).

+### Scaling out with Docker ###

+To experiment with scaling out, first clean out any existing machines:

+    $ docker-compose rm

+Then define how many warcprox instances you want and ask for them to be configured:

+    $ docker-compose scale warcprox=3

+Then when you run

+    $ docker-compose up

+The system will start up and configure a HAProxy instance that is configured to balance the load across all the warcprox instances.
+The provided configuration divides the load up using ```hdr(host)```, which send all requests relating to a particular host to the same warcprox instance.
+This ensures that URL-based de-duplication can work effectively.
+Further experimentation with the load balancing parameters is recommended.

 ### TO DO ###

 - Use a shared [data volume container](https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container) to hold the WARCs.
-- Document how to use docker-compose scale warcprox=X to scale up, using either frontend/load-balancer.

 CDX/Remote Resource Index Servers